SlimGIS/TrackEditSample-WPF/README.md

 Keywords:   drawing tool, editing apps, drawing geometry

-# Draw and Edit Geometries
+# Drawing and Editing Tools for Geometries

 <desc>In GIS application, Drawing and Editing geometries is a very normal function.
 Such as embeding a drawing tool in your mapping software, build an editing apps that allows to edit your existing map data, or pushing a new drawing geometry into the map data.
 SlimGIS built a serial operation to make this job very easy and convenient to use.</desc> Follow this guide to see how we support it.
 Here is a short video.